General policies and principles for the Library's collections are stated in the General Collection Development Policy.

-The East Asian collection supports research and instruction of the East Asian Languages and Cultural Studies Department, and various other departments including History, Anthropology, Political Science, Linguistics, and Religious Studies.
-It collects materials in Chinese, Japanese, and Korean languages in all subjects related to China, Japan, and Korea except for arts, music, and sciences (LC classification N, M, and Q to V).
-Materials in arts, music, and science are accepted into the collection on a very limited basis.
+The East Asian collection support research and instruction of the East Asian Languages and Cultural Studies Department, and various other departments including History, Anthropology, Political Science, Comparative Literature, Film and Media Studies, and Religious Studies.
+It collects materials in Chinese, Japanese, and Korean languages in all subjects related to China, Japan, and Korea except for art, music, and sciences (LC classifications N, M, and Q to V).
+Materials in art, music, and science are accepted into the collection on a very limited basis.

-Subject Areas: Major areas of collection activities at the research level include Chinese literature in medieval and modern period, post-modern and contemporary Japanese literature, Chinese and Japanese drama, contemporary Chinese and Japanese history, government and politics, economic and social conditions, and religious studies (especially Buddhism and Taoism).
+Major areas of collection activities at the research level include Chinese literature from medieval to modern period; post-modern and contemporary Japanese literature; Chinese, Japanese, and Korean performing arts; ancient and contemporary Chinese history; pre-modern Japanese history and theater; contemporary Japanese history, politics, and gender studies; Chinese and Japanese religious studies (especially Buddhism and Taoism).
 Korean materials are acquired only upon requests.

-Place of Publication: Almost all materials collected are published in China, Japan, Taiwan, and South Korea.
+Almost all materials collected are published in China, Japan, Taiwan, Hong Kong, and South Korea.

-Materials acquired are mainly in printed format.
+Print is the primary format.
+Due to space constraint, electronic format is preferred if available.
 Audiovisual materials and dissertations are purchased on demand.
 Microfilms are collected as needed, especially primary sources.
 Antiquarian materials and manuscripts are generally not purchased.
 Reference works such as bibliographies, dictionaries, and biographies are collected actively.